evinceng/questionnaireRunExperiment/README.md

 projectionFields = [ "userName", "relativeTime", "leftGaze:x", "leftGaze:y" ]
 relativeTime = [ ] # start, end # it will get all times if not provided

-12. See both produced log file and agraph having circles on the screen
+11. See both produced log file and a graph having circles on the screen